BobBuildTool/bob/doc/manual/manual/configuration.rst

 provideDeps
 ~~~~~~~~~~~

-Type: List of Strings
+Type: List of Patterns

 The ``provideDeps`` keyword receives a list of dependency names.
 These must be
 dependencies of the current recipe, i.e. they must appear in the ``depends``
 section.
+It is no error if the condition of such a dependency evaluates to
+false.
+In this case the entry is silently dropped.
+To specify multiple
+dependencies with a single entry shell globbing patterns may be used.

-Such dependencies are subsequently injected into the dependency list
+Provided dependencies are subsequently injected into the dependency list of the
-of the upstream recipe that has a dependency to this one.
+upstream recipe that has a dependency to this one (if ``deps`` is included in
+the ``use`` attribute of the dependency, which is the default).
 This works in a
 transitive fashion too, that is provided dependencies of a downstream recipe
 are forwarded to the upstream recipe too.